 - Paul Revere was a ringleader in the Boston Tea Party.
-The event happened on December 16, 1773 when colonists disguised as Indians dumped tea into the harbor from the Dartmouth and two other ships.
+The event happened on December 16, 1773, when colonists disguised as Indians dumped tea into the harbor from the Dartmouth and two other ships.
+He might also have been present in the Boston Massacre (as called by the colonists).

-- Revere might also have been present for the Boston Massacre.
-His most famous engraving, The Bloody Massacre in King Street was engraved in copper in 1770.
+- His most famous engraving, The Bloody Massacre in King Street was engraved in copper in 1770.

 - During the ride, Revere was detained by British troops.
 Dr. Joseph Warren told Revere and Dawes that the British were approaching Lexington along the Charles River.
 After warning Lexington, they rode on towards Concord but were detained by British soldiers.
 They escaped and Paul Revere walked back to John Hancock so that he could help him and his family to escape Lexington.

-- He wasn’t famous during his lifetime.
+- He was not famous during his lifetime.
 His story and life only became famous in 1861 when Henry Wadsworth Longfellow wrote the poem “Paul Revere’s Ride“, detailing the midnight ride to warn the colonists of the British approach.

-- In 1811, Paul Revere retired at the age of 76.
+- In 1811, he retired at the age of 76.
 He left his copper business to his sons and grandsons.
 His wife Rachel and son Paul both died two years later, in 1813.

 - Paul Revere died on May 10, 1818.
 He was 83 years old and left five children, along with many grandchildren and great-grandchildren.
 He is buried in Boston’s Granary Burying Ground.